RomanMayer7/HomeBudget/README.md

 'Home Budget'
-is crossplatform software based on Java 1.6 technology It provides simple database and set of  visual tools for tracking an personal home budget
+is crossplatform software based on Java 1.6 technology It provides simple database and set of  visual tools for tracking personal home budget

 *You can create your own data types in order to  sort your data by them *You can use graphs and tables for analyzing your incomes and outcomes